AccountEdge and macOS Catalina & Big Sur

 AccountEdge will continue to receive payroll tax updates and upgrades in the future.

-Popular software like Parallels allows you to run an earlier version of the macOS alongside Catalina or Big Sur.
+Popular software like Parallels or VMware Fusion allow you to run an earlier version of the macOS alongside Catalina or Big Sur.

 Parallels effectively provides you with a second desktop with which to use AccountEdge for Mac in exactly the manner to which you are accustom.